LearnTeachCode/learning-log/README.md

   - I want to be able to *post comments directly on our published blog posts*, so that I'll get more feedback and can more easily provide feedback to my classmates.

-## Next steps for building first prototype
+## Questions about implementation details

 - Decide: which questions or prompts to include in the template?
 (Review my notes from past classes and https://github.com/Kallaway/100-days-of-code/blob/master/log.md)

 - Decide: use Firebase for GitHub login, or use a tiny server to handle authentication myself?
-(Could use https://github.com/prose/gatekeeper)
+(For now, decided to use https://github.com/prose/gatekeeper)

   - Pros for Firebase: easier to later add private notes functionality and more custom features that GitHub alone may not support.

   - Pros for GitHub auth on its own: less dependencies, less likely to eventually cost money if we have more users, and this project would be easier for others to use (no Firebase setup)

-- Review the GitHub API for:

-  - Creating a new repo on behalf of a user
-  - Making a new file
-  - Formatting text from a form to send to GitHub

-- After creating initial functionality: use an existing form template or take code from a popular front-end framework